databasedIISc/Network-and-Optimizers/README.md

 ## Results

-Here is a sample result of the network training using different optimizers:
+Here is a sample result of the network training on MNIST (2 Layer Dense NN with Adam):
 ![Training Results](Images/result.png)

-Performance of different Optimizers
+Performance of different Optimizers:
 ![Training Results](Images/MSE%20Learning%20Curve.png)